Gourdon in a wheelchair: An Accessibility Guide

-Gourdon is officially classified as one of the most beautiful villages of France.
+Gourdon is officially classified as one of the most beautiful villages in France.
 Although its tiny size, Gourdon attracts visitors from around the world.
 It is an ideal place for a day trip to experience the magical flair of a typically Provencal village in the South of France.

 Getting to Gourdon

 The best accessible way to get to Gourdon is by car.
-It takes less than an hour to drive to Gourdon, whether you come from Nice, Antibes or Cannes.
+It takes less than an hour to drive to Gourdon, whether you come from Nice, Antibes, or Cannes.
 There is, unfortunately, no public transportation available.
 If you arrive from Chateauneuf de Grasse, take ‘Route de Caussols’ (D3) and make sure to stop at the viewpoint for a dramatic view of Gourdon.

-Once you enter the short street leading towards the entrance of Gourdon, you will see a public parking on your right.
+Once you enter the short street leading towards the entrance of Gourdon, you will see public parking on your right.
 However, those who have a disability parking permit (blue badge) can drive straight on as there are three handicap parking lots just in front of the entrance.